SoftwareAG/c8y-docs/content/reference/device-management-library-bundle/tracking.md

 layout: redirect
 ---

 The **Tracking** tab allows the device's path to be visualized.
-To achieve that the device must periodically send tracking events and update its position.
+To achieve this the device must periodically send tracking events and update its position.

 ### Tracking position history